Protect your app's sensitive content

 during media projection.
 The widget will exist in the tree but has no other

-that do not support this feature.
+that don't support this feature.

 For more information